Guided Prairie Bus Tours - 60 - 90 minutes

 Historic building tours are self-guided and not included with the daily bus tour.
 Bus tours are typically between 60 and 90 minutes, so please plan accordingly.
 There are no restroom facilities on the prairie.
 Children are welcome, but strollers might be difficult to manage on the bus.
 Pets, except for service animals, are not permitted on the bus tours.
 Please do not leave your pet inside your vehicle or unattended, as vehicles become dangerously hot and outcomes can be fatal.

-If you cannot make one of our bus tours, we suggest driving the Flint Hills National Scenic Byway K-177 to view the tallgrass prairie via your own private vehicle.
+There is no driving on the preserve.
+To see more of the prairie, we suggest traveling the Flint Hills National Scenic Byway K-177 to view the tallgrass prairie via your own private vehicle.
 A Scenic Overlook area is available a few miles south of Cottonwood Falls, KS with interpretive waysides that explain the tallgrass prairie and the cultural history in the Flint Hills.
 Tune your car radio to 1680 AM to learn more.